jmolinaroli/eRumby-Car/Microduino-Encoders-Reader/README.md

 ```

-Where in **EncoderSlave.h** we have for the encoder on the front right wheel:
+Where in **EncoderSlave.h** for the encoder on the front right wheel we have:
 ```c++
 #define CH_A 4
 #define CH_B 5